mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 **-**
   The test is not applicable to this object.

-Several of the tests may be skipped with a ``--skip-xxx`` option.
-For example, the user can skip the object compare step if there are known missing objects among the databases by using the :option:`--skip-object-compare` option, skip the definition comparison if there are known differences in the definitions by using the :option:`--skip-diff` option, skip the row count step using the :option:`--skip-row-count` option, and skip the data check step using the :option:`--skip-data-check` options.
-A user may want to use these options to run only one of the tests.
-This may be helpful when working to bring two databases into synchronization to avoid running all of the tests repeatedly during the process.

 To specify how to display diff-style output, use one of the following values with the :option:`--difftype` option: